joceamayar/Code-Quiz/README.md

 ## Description

+Adding user inputs such as their answers and initials,

+This helps us understand the relatioship between onteractions and the use of the DOM

 Provide a short description explaining the what, why, and how of your project.
 Use the following questions as a guide:

 - What was your motivation?